-The Hermit Trail is a steep hike to great views and alpine trails in Glacier National Park, BC.
+The Hermit Trail is a steep hike to great views and alpine trails in Glacier National Park, British Columbia, Canada.

 Photo by Mélanie Jeanne Martin

 Departure from Calgary begins very early for the 260 KM (163 mile) drive west through the mountains past Banff, Lake Louise and Yoho National Park along the TransCanada Highway to Golden, British Columbia for a hearty breakfast at Smitty’s before topping up the gas tank and continuing west for another 160 KM (100 miles) to Rogers Pass.

 Significant highway construction continues in the Golden area due to twinning of the TransCanada Highway and speed must often be reduced.
 Throughout the trip listening to Il Divo captures the grandeur of the mountains.

 On the final climb to Rogers Pass, the drive proceeds through five consecutive, closely spaced tunnels.
 These are snow sheds which provide protection from avalanche in winter.

 On the other side of the last tunnel is the well-signed parking area and trailhead for The Hermit Trail.
 An hour has been gained in the time change from Mountain to Pacific Standard Time.

 The first 50 meters (165 ft) of trail is pristine gravel through cedar-hemlock before changing to a more traditional rocky surface adjacent to trail-side moss, fern and rich, aromatic, old growth forest.

 To the end of the trail it is only 3 KM (1⅞ miles) but net elevation gain is a steep 870 meters (2,854 ft) to a maximum elevation near 2,060 meters (6,760 ft).
 Elevation gain is rapid and views of surrounding mountains unfold quickly.